NonTechnicalCoder/MyFirstRepo/README.md

 # MyFirstRepo
-This is My Trial Repo For Practice
+This is My Trial Repo For (Practice)

+There i learn about git